 Some of the places where one can stay near Trayambakeshwar Temple Rishikesh while undertaking the Char Dham Yatra are:

-- Ganga Kinare-A riverside boutique hotel: The rooms are spacious and airy, keeping comfort for guests in mind.
-Room amenities include WiFi, LCD TV, air conditioning, mini-bar, tea/coffee maker, electronic safe, hair dryer as well as luxury bath amenities.
-The Ayur Ganga Spa at the hotel also offers a diverse range of Indian and International treatments to rejuvenate the body and soul.
+- Ganga Kinare: The rooms are spacious and airy giving comfort for guests.
+Room amenities include WiFi, TV, AC, coffee maker, and hairdryer.
+The Ayur Ganga Spa at the hotel offers a diverse range to rejuvenate the body and soul.

 - The V Resort: The resort offers a 24-hour front desk, travel desk, and doctor-on-call.
-Conference facilities are also there for corporate travellers.
-Guests can even relax in the game room, have a refreshing dip in the swimming pool or can also visit the spa for a relaxing massage.
-The hotel also provides library, car rentals, luggage assistance, daily housekeeping, room service and travel assistance.
+Conference facilities are also there for corporate travelers.
+Guests can enjoy the swimming pool or can have a relaxing massage in the spa.
+The hotel also provides car rentals, luggage assistance, and daily housekeeping.

-- Green Hills Cottage: Amidst the most beautiful architecture and luxurious interiors, the hotel features various modern facilities likeround the clock room service, parking, laundry, luggage storage, car rental, currency exchange as well as front desk.
-The supportive staff of the hotel also ensures the timely fulfilment of all the needs of the guests.
-The rooms here are designed to provide comfort with amenities like television, telephone, tea/coffee maker, attached bathroom as well as various other essential bathroom toiletries.
+- Green Hills Cottage: This cottage has the most beautiful architecture and luxurious interiors.
+It provides various modern facilities like parking, laundry, currency exchange, and front desk.
+The staff also ensures the timely fulfillment of all needs of the guests.

 What are some temples near Trayambakeshwar Temple Rishikesh?